 The shooting of the author's wife is not a fictional incident.
-William S. Burroughs did indeed accidentally shoot his wife Joan in the head in 1951 in Mexico in a "William Tell" stunt that went disastrously wrong.
-Mexican law at the time meant that Burroughs only served 13 days in prison for killing his wife.
+Source novelist William S. Burroughs did indeed accidentally shoot his wife Joan in the head in 1951 in Mexico in a "William Tell" stunt that went disastrously wrong.
+Mexican law at the time meant that Burroughs only served thirteen days in prison for killing his wife.

 The movie is packed with characters based on real people and events from the life of Burroughs.
-Like Bill Lee, William S. Burroughs was an exterminator and drug addict who accidentally shot his wife during a drunken game of "William Tell."
-Joan Lee is based on Joan Vollmer, Burroughs' wife.
+Like Bill Lee, William S. Burroughs was an exterminator and drug addict, who accidentally shot his wife during a drunken game of "William Tell".
+Joan Lee is based on Joan Vollmer, Burroughs' deceased wife.
 Hank and Martin, Bill's fellow writers, are Jack Kerouac and Allen Ginsberg.
-Burroughs moved to a section of Tangier, Morocco, known as the "International Zone," hence "Interzone."
-Tom Frost is clearly based on Paul Bowles, and Kiki was in fact the name of a young man Burroughs had an affair with in Tangier, while writing "Naked Lunch."
+Burroughs moved to a section of Tangier, Morocco, known as the "International Zone", hence "Interzone".
+Tom Frost is based on Paul Bowles, and Kiki was the name of a young man Burroughs had a same-sex affair with in Tangier, while writing "Naked Lunch".

-This was originally going to be the first David Cronenberg film to be made outside of Toronto until a panicked Ontario Film Board offered the director unparalleled financial inducements and incentives.
-As it transpired, however, the Iraqi invasion of Kuwait scuttled any plans to film in Tangier, Morocco, so the entire film ended up being made in Toronto anyway.
+This was originally going to be the first David Cronenberg movie to be made outside of Toronto, until a panicked Ontario Film Board offered him unparalleled financial inducements and incentives.
+As it transpired, however, the Iraqi invasion of Kuwait scuttled any plans to film in Tangier, Morocco, so the entire movie ended up being made in Toronto anyway.

-According to David Cronenberg's DVD commentary, the main credits sequence is a direct homage to visual designer Saul Bass.
-The film takes place in the 1950s, when Bass was active as both a graphic designer and the director of main credits sequences for other people's movies.
+According to David Cronenberg's DVD commentary, the main credits sequence is a direct homage to Visual Designer Saul Bass.
+This movie takes place in the 1950s, when Bass was active as a Graphic Designer and the director of main credits sequences for other people's movies.

-In Spain, after 7 years, was only released in Barcelona (Méliés Cinemes - November 1998) in subtitled version.
-Later -in 2007- the film, after 16 years, was an official release limited in other provinces, also in subtitled version.
+In Spain, after seven years, it was only released in Barcelona (Méliés Cinemes, November 1998) in a subtitled version.
+Later, in 2007, the movie was an official release limited in other provinces, also in a subtitled version.

 When Lee buys the Clark Nova, the typewriter's vacant spot in the shop window is taken by a strange sculpture of a Mugwump clinging to a hanged man.
-While this sculpture seems to foreshadow Kiki's fate later in the film, it is also a reference to a notorious scene in the book where a Mugwump hangs a young man for sexual gratification.
+While this sculpture seems to foreshadow Kiki's fate later in the movie, it is also a reference to a notorious scene in the book, where a Mugwump hangs a young man for sexual gratification.